abhilashjp/lookupapp/docs/glossary.md

 ---
 id: tax-glossary
 title: Glossary
-description: Glossary of sales or indirect tax related terms
+description: Glossary of sales or indirect tax related terms.
+This glossary is a valuable resource for anyone looking to understand tax regulations and E-invoicing.
+It provides clear and concise definitions for key terms and concepts related to taxes and electronic invoicing, making it an essential tool for business owners, accountants, and financial professionals.
+From VAT to invoice automation, this glossary covers all the important terms you need to know.
 <!---image: -->
 sidebar_label: Glossary
-keywords: [Tax Glossary, Tax definition, Tax Terminology]
+keywords: [Tax Glossary, Tax definition, Tax Terminology, tax terms, E-invoicing glossary, electronic invoicing, paperless transactions, VAT, tax regulations, tax codes, invoice automation, invoice processing, invoice management, invoice validation, invoice reconciliation, invoice data capture, electronic billing, digital invoicing, tax compliance.]
 tags:
   - Explainer
 ---